Updated: Mar 24, 2021

 Here are some strategies to help your teen stay on track with their college applications, while instilling a sense of personal responsibility.

 Have one dedicated place to record important dates and deadlines with either a physical calendar or an online calendar app or tool.
-Write down everything from application deadlines and exam dates to college open houses and campus visit dates on your calendar.
+Write down everything from application deadlines and exam dates to college open houses and campus visit dates on the calendar.
 Hang it up where it is clearly visible in your home, like a central wall in your kitchen.
 If you prefer the virtual calendar method, set text or e-mail reminder alerts to keep both you and your college-bound student on the same page.

 It doesn't have to be formal, but set aside some time each week to discuss what's coming up.
 While it's important that teens get used to taking responsibility for their deadlines, the occasional nudge from you helps.
 Whether they want to admit it or not, your support is needed during this time, so don't leave their college fates entirely in their hands.